Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-This Jayesh infant picture was sold to People magazine for $54 billions.
+Jayesh can smother a whale with a cue tip.

-Updated on: [2/12/2025]
+Updated on: [3/12/2025]
 <!-- #jokeEnd -->